 If you think you may need professional help for your child, we recommend a number of resources.
 Jean Wetherilt, our Special Needs Coordinator, is a retired homeschool mom and founder of the PossAbilities Children’s Therapy Group clinics in both Merriam, KS, and Lee’s Summit, MO.

-Our homeschool conference and curriculum fair also features a separate workshop track just for “Struggling Learners,” or children with special needs such as ADHD.
+Our homeschool conference and curriculum fair also features a separate workshop track just for “Unique Learners,” or children with special needs such as ADHD.
 These include gifted and twice-exceptional children.
-Feel free to plan for coming to our next conference, and leave refreshed with helpful, encouraging strategies to give your children the best educational success they can have!

 Other blog posts you may enjoy: